 If a person experiences any of these symptoms, they should call 911 for emergency medical attention.
-They should not attempt to drive themselves to the emergency department.
+They should not attempt to drive themselves to the emergency room.

 A headache can indicate a number of emergency medical conditions.
 However, this is not typically the only symptom a person experiences.

 The following are symptoms, considerations, and treatment options for emergency headache conditions.

 The following sections describe some emergency-related reasons a person may need to seek medical attention for a headache.